oracle-samples/netsuite-commerce/README.md

 No support is provided for these code samples, they are provided as-is.

+## Issues

+This repository is to help developers get started and work on customizations for SuiteCommerce and SuiteCommerce Advanced.
+Do **NOT** raise issues to ask general questions about SuiteCommerce, or to report bugs with the bundles or NetSuite.
+Issues must relate only to the content within this repository only --- unrelated issues will be closed and/or removed.

+## Security Issues

+If you have security concerns about the code in this repository, do **NOT** raise a GitHub issue.
+Instead, please follow the instructions in [SECURITY.md](SECURITY.md).

 ## Contributions

 Community contributions are not currently being accepted.